willpuckett/kb_can/can.md

 ![Bridge Block Diagram 1](https://raw.githubusercontent.com/willpuckett/kb_can/master/diagrams/bridge_1.svg)

 However, most primary boards did not have a transceiver on board, meaning that users needed to add one, usually SN65HVD230.
 Often the transceiver was packaged on a [longer, kind of floppy board](https://www.amazon.com/gp/product/B084M5ZQST)--not ideal for the potentially high vibration of a printer chassis.
-Sourcing a [more square version](https://www.amazon.com/gp/product/B07ZT7LLSK) with monting holes proved useful.
-It could also be difficult to locate approprite pins on some mcus that were near each other, as well as supply a proper voltage in order to not fry the mcu input pins.
+Sourcing a [more square version](https://www.amazon.com/gp/product/B07ZT7LLSK) with mounting holes proved useful.
+It could also be difficult to locate appropriate pins on some mcus that were near each other, as well as supply a proper voltage in order to not fry the mcu input pins.

 <figure>
     <img src="https://raw.githubusercontent.com/willpuckett/kb_can/master/images/skr_pico_bridge.jpeg"